Charles Ives: The Unanswered Question

-Charles Ives was born in Connecticut (US) in 1874, and his father was a USA Army bandleader.
+Charles Ives was born in Connecticut, USA in 1874, and his father was a USA Army bandleader.
 Due to this day-to-day influence of music, Ives grew up surrounded by music.
-He also took unique music lessons, and by unique I mean not your average ‘composer learns piano and harmony’ kind of lessons.
-Ives was encouraged and taught how to be experimental with harmony and tonality, with his teacher introducing him to polytonal harmonies.
+Ives undertook music lessons from a young age, and his tutors were encouraging for Ives to be experimental with harmony and tonality.
 Ives then began to learn the organ, which he picked up quickly, and by age 14 he became a church organist.
 Ives enrolled at Yale University, where he studied composition.
-Whilst studying in higher education, Ives was a prominent figure in both his subject, but also sports.
+Whilst studying in higher education, Ives was a prominent figure in both music and sports.

 After graduating in 1902, Ives moved to New York City, where he and his friend, Julian Myrick, formed their own insurance agency (Ives & Myrick).
 Ives did exceedingly well within the insurance industry, but his peers were surprised that he was also a composer.
-After a series of health issues, both mentally and physically, Ives composed in his most creative way to date.
-Ives pursued his insurance company, whilst still being a prolific composers, which ended up with him suffering from several heart attacks, which left him too weak to compose much thereafter.
 After 1927, his wife documented that he “could compose no more” because “nothing sounds right.”
 Its still quite a mystery today as to why Ives went so silent in his later life when it came to music.
 Instead of writing new music, he instead revised old ones.
 Ives died in 1954 after suffering a fatal stroke.

 “The Silence of the Druids – who know, see and hear nothing” – Sustained strings